lukecassidy/kind-stack-observability/README.md

 # kind-stack-observability
 A local Kubernetes **observability stack** running on a **kind** cluster.

-Built for **development and demos only**.
+Built for **development and learning**.
 Quick to spin up, quick to tear down.

 ---